dorahacksglobal/Hackathon-Playbook/usjoin.md

 - **Hackathon Playbook**
 	- Content Seeker
 		- seek proper contributors and assist their posting.
 (50 USD per post)
 		- post self-writen content.
-(100 USD per post)
+(50 USD per post)
-	- Maintainer (Paid by season)
+	- Key Maintainer (Paid by season)
-		- updating global hackathon info
+		- updating global hackathon info.
-		- review PRs
+		- review PRs.
-		- promote [Playbook][Playbook] to get more visitors
+		- improve website performance, capability, structure and/or styling.
-		- improve website performance, capability and/or styling
+		- promote [Playbook][Playbook] to attact more visitors.

 - **Study Room**
 	- Content publish assistant (50 USD per post)
-		- assist our partners to generate educational content and successfully publish it.
+		- assist our partners to generate educational content and successfully publish it in a proper format.
-		- the final published content should be added to Hackathon Playbook in a proper format and archive it in [Playbook][Playbook].
+		- the final published content or content link should be archived in [Playbook][Playbook].
 	- Content writer (100 USD per post)
-		- create educational content and successfully publish it.
+		- create educational content and successfully publish it in a proper format.
-		- the final published content should be added to Hackathon Playbook in a proper format and archive it in [Playbook][Playbook].
+		- the final published content or content link should be archived in [Playbook][Playbook].
 	- Event manager (50 USD per event)
 		- organize events like tech talk, workshop, sharing session and have more than 5 thumb up from community.
 		- generate proper follow up content like video or tech blog.